 Roger Dean’s original artwork for Fragile (1971).
 Another fish-ship was added to the final cover art.

 Concept albums were a perennially popular thing in the 1970s, with many of the concepts involving cosmic or science fiction themes.
 From 1970 to 1979 you could concept-out with Blows Against The Empire (1970) by Jefferson Starship, Space Ritual (1973) by Hawkwind, Mekanïk Destruktïw Kommandöh (1973) by Magma, Diamond Dogs (1974) by David Bowie, Rick Wakeman’s Journey To The Centre Of The Earth (1974) and No Earthly Connection (1976), 2112 (1976) by Rush, In Search Of Ancient Gods (1976) by Absolute Elsewhere, Hope (1977) by Klaatu, I Robot (1977) by The Alan Parsons Project, multiple albums by Parliament during their Mothership phase, Jeff Wayne’s The War Of The Worlds (1978), The Pentateuch Of The Cosmogony (1979) by Patrick Woodroffe & Dave Greenslade, and Replicas (1979) by Tubeway Army.
 Parliament aside, almost everything above is a rock album of some sort.
-Anderson’s album was surprising for the way it ignored familiar rock structures in favour of long instrumental passages, polyphonic chants, and songs created by layering voices, synthesizers, harp and percussion.
+Anderson’s album was unusual for the way it ignored familiar rock structures in favour of long instrumental passages, polyphonic chants, and songs created by layering voices, synthesizers, harp and percussion.
 Listening to a friend’s copy soon after its release I found the whole thing to be very strange, although this was mostly due to lack of context when I’d not heard much genuinely strange music at all.
 The wizards-in-space storyline didn’t really interest me; it’s there inside the cover if you require it, and may be read with a magnifying glass on the pages of the new digipak.
 But I did like the music, especially the compositions that sound as though the more evocative moments of Tales From Topographic Oceans have been extended to create a series of folk songs for an alien civilisation.
 In other hands this might not work at all but Anderson’s experience as a song-writer sustained him in a manner which completely eluded Rick Wakeman on No Earthly Connection, another collection of cosmic songs released a couple of months before Olias Of Sunhillow, and one I find to be unlistenably bad.
 (I tried again for the purposes of this post.)

 Yessongs—Escape by Roger Dean.